Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 This works very similarly to the previous parser we wrote, except now we have two different parsers for one entity.

 As you've probably guessed, that's where combinators come into play.
-We can merge these two parsers into one using an `Or` combinator like this:
+We can merge these two parsers into one using an `Or(...)` combinator like this:

 ```csharp
 internal static class JsonGrammar